Asymptotics of correlators of sparse bipartite random graphs: Proof of Theorem 1

 If the blue root lies in the upper graph, then it either coincides with the vertex $v$ or it doesn't coincide with the vertex $v$.
 In the first case, a double walk along the upper graph belongs to $\mathrm{S}_{(=,\, c)}(u_g,l_b;v_g,v_b)$, and in the second case it belongs to $\mathrm{S}_{(\not =,\, c)}(u_g,l_b;v_g,v_b)$.
-An analogue of lemma \ref{l2} is written as follows (see also Fig. \ref{Picture_3_2})
+And we have the next lemma. \begin{lemma} Let $f_g$ be a natural number, $u_g$ be a natural number or zero, $l_b$ be a natural number or zero.
+Then the following equalities are true.